Listen to The 1975's tender new single 'All I Need To Hear'

 He continued: “And it’s something that Adele could sing, it would make total sense, and she wouldn’t have to talk about jacking off or what [The 1975’s] usual subject matter is.”

+Healy performed a solo version of ‘All I Need To Hear’ when he supported Phoebe Bridgers in Los Angeles last October.

-‘All I Need To Hear’ is accompanied by a Samuel Bradley-directed official live performance video.
-You’ll be able to watch it here when it premieres at 6pm BST.
+‘All I Need To Hear’ is accompanied by a Samuel Bradley-directed official live performance video, which you can watch above.

 The 1975 are set to embark on a UK and Ireland headline tour in January 2023 following a string of North American concerts this November/December.
 You can find any remaining tickets here (UK) and here (NA).

-Last month, ’75 stepped in as last-minute headliners at Reading & Leeds 2022 after Rage Against The Machine were forced to cancel.
+Last month, The 1975 stepped in as last-minute headliners at Reading & Leeds 2022 after Rage Against The Machine were forced to cancel.
 It marked Healy and co’s second bill-topping appearance at the dual event.

 In a four-star review of their Reading ’22 set, NME praised The 1975 for “effortlessly party[ing] through the greatest hits”, adding: “They know their way around a pop song and putting on a show.”